 - All of the non-avian dinosaurs (e.g. dinosaurs that weren’t birds) were wiped out in the Cretaceous–Paleogene (K-Pg) extinction event, which occurred around 66 million years ago.

 - Dinosaurs existed for around 170 million years.
-Humans, on the other hand, have only existed for 2 million years.
+Homo sapiens (modern humans), on the other hand, have only existed for a mere 200,000 years.

 - Even the fearsome T Rex may have had feathers.